ucla/ucla-wp-components-lib/src/docs/06-icons/01-icons.md

 ---
 title: Icons
 ---
 Icons in our library are provided as an extension.
-If you are using our UCLA theme, the icons are already conveniently installed on your site.
+If you are using our UCLA WordPress theme, the icons are conveniently installed on your site.
 We have also supplied the icons for download via zip file.

 ### **Download Icons**
 <a class="create-button" href="/UCLA-WEB-ICONS.zip">Download Icons Zip File</a>